Vyshna2000/Vyshna2000/README.md

-- 👋 Hi, I’m @Vyshna2000
+👋 Hi, I’m Vyshna V
-- 👀 I’m interested in programming
+💻 I'm a Web Developer specialized in Django, PostgreSQL,PHP 🌱 Currently learning advanced system design and cloud deployment
-- 💞️ I’m looking to collaborate on ...
+🤝 Looking to collaborate on meaningful open-source or AI-powered web projects
-- 📫 How to reach me vyshnaknr2000@gmail.com
+📫 Reach me at: vyshnaknr2000@gmail.com | [LinkedIn]((https://www.linkedin.com/in/vyshna))

 <!---
 Vyshna2000/Vyshna2000 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.